 Supply chain management is a key area of the Group's business, to manage potential environmental and social risks in its supply chain, the Group has established a standardised procurement process which are formally documented in the Internal Control and Operations Manual.
-The policy sets out stringent and standardised procurement system and supplier selection process, and relevant practices relating to engaging suppliers and the requirement of environmental and social risk control to all suppliers has been implemented.
-The number of suppliers by geographic region is as follows:
+The policy sets out stringent and standardised procurement system and supplier selection process, and has implemented relevant practices relating to engaging suppliers and the requirement of environmental and social risk control to all suppliers.
+During 2022, the number of suppliers evaluated by the Group pursuant to its procurement process was 130.
+The number of suppliers by geographical region is as follows:

-Region Number of Suppliers
+Indicators 2022 2021

-Hong Kong 119
+Total number of suppliers By geographical region 130 129

-Macau 6
+Hong Kong 120 119

-Mainland China 2
+Macau 6 6

-Germany 2
+Mainland China 2 2

-Total 129
+Germany 2 2

 The Group requires suppliers and subcontractors to provide products and services for the Group with up-to-standard quality, health and safety to ensure compliance with environmental laws and regulations, and labour standards.
 The contracting for procurement of products and services is required to be based solely upon specification, quality, service, price, tendering, and applicable environmental and social considerations.
+If any supplier falls short of the Group's expectations, the Group will try to channel it to correct the situation.